wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 Now it looks at the user prompt (the task to be achieved) together with the history of actions taken, and decides whether the task was completed.
 For example, if the prompt was to create unit tests, it will check whether a test file was written and whether the contents of that file actually include the tests.

 The validation step will check if the task was completed.
-If not, we start the process all over again.
+If not, we start the agent loop all over again.

 Let's add this functionality to the agent loop: